rmcclosk/netabc/README.md

 These are the distributions currently supported for specifying priors.
 Currently, joint priors are not supported, so you must list priors for each parameter independently.
 The "delta" distribution is the Dirac delta, equivalent to specifying an exact value.
+All distributions are continuous except "poisson" and "discrete_uniform", which are for discrete-valued parameters.

 Some distributions, such as the exponential distribution, are lower-bounded by zero.
 The parameter called "shift" allows you to specify a different lower